levous/turndown-plugin-image-with-style/README.md

 # turndown-plugin-gfm

-A [Turndown](https://github.com/domchristie/turndown) plugin which captures alignment attributes from the style attribute of an img tag and appends a querystring to the image url.
+A [Turndown](https://github.com/domchristie/turndown) plugin which captures alignment attributes from the style attribute and value from height and width attributes of an img tag and appends a querystring to the image url.
 The purpose is to allow alignment while still enforcing the guard rails of converting to markdown.

 ## Installation